mcintyre321/Noodles/README.md

-Noodles is a .NET framework for building model driven web/API/mobile* applications on top of ASP MVC or WebApi.
+Noodles is a .NET library for building model driven web/API/mobile* applications on top of ASP MVC or WebApi.

 Simply mark your classes up to indicate relationships between domain objects, and to expose methods and properties.
 Add a route to the Mvc or WebApi handler, and you have generated your web application!